Financial Aid Eligibility

-Maintain Grade Point Average.
+- Maintain Grade Point Average.
 The minimum cumulative grade point average for financial aid for all terms of enrollment is 2.00.
-It is the student’s responsibility to notify the Financial Aid Office of any grade changes that may effect their Standards of Academic Progress.
+It is the student’s responsibility to notify the Financial Aid Office of any grade changes that may affect their Standards of Academic Progress.

 Not meeting academic requirements can result in the following:

 - Financial Aid Warning - The first term the student fails to meet the standards, the student will be placed on financial aid probation and will have one term to re-establish eligibility under the standards requirements.